Learning Shapelets#

-This example illustrates how the “Learning Shapelets” method can quickly find a set of shapelets that results in excellent predictive performance when used for a shapelet transform.
+This example illustrates how the “Learning Shapelets” method, presented in [1], can quicklyfind a set of shapelets that results in excellent predictive performance when used for a shapelet transform.

 • 4 shapelets of size 27